Katie Holmes & Joshua Jackson’s ‘Sizzling Chemistry’ At ‘Dawson’s Creek’ Shoot: Did She Dump Jamie Foxx?

 Katie Holmes and Joshua Jackson reportedly got ‘handsy’ at the ‘Dawson’s Creek’ reunion in April!
 Is she leaving Jamie Foxx for her ex?

-For the first time since the 2003 finale, the cast of one of the most iconic teen dramas, Dawson’s Creek reunited.
+[Original Report] — For the first time since the 2003 finale, the cast of one of the most iconic teen dramas, Dawson’s Creek reunited.
 Yes, exes Katie Holmes, 39, and Joshua Jackson, 39, as well as the rest of the cast came together for an epic reunion in April 2018. — And, that’s when Katie and Joshua rekindled their flame, according to Star magazine.
 The two stars reportedly got “handsy” on set of the shoot, and it was like her current boyfriend, Jamie Foxx, 50, never existed, a source tells the mag.

 “They’ve clicked all over again, and a lot of people are rooting for them and believe the timing is right,” the insider says, adding that Katie and Josh are “really, really happy.”
 In fact, Joshua has reportedly been blowing up Katie’s phone ever since they laid eyes on one another at the Dawson’s Creek reunion.
 “There’s no denying that there’s still a spark with Josh,” the source, who claims they’ve always kept in touch through the years, reveals.
 “And although they’re different people these days, those feelings have never really gone away.”

-Note: UPDATE: Leslie Sloane, a representative for Katie Holmes tells HollywoodLife.com that this report is “completely false.”